ItinerantUniverse/dev.itinerant.game/content/posts/2026-03-16-what-is-itinerant.md

 - Component-based technology that allows pieces of equipment to be connected together to make functional machines and computers.
 - Open server architecture to allow third parties to create their own planets/star systems with different terrain generation/plant generation mechanisms.
 - Community modding and content creation should be encouraged and supported.
+- Whilst the game focuses on our Solar System, it should be possible for additional systems to be added to the game, potentially by third parties running their own servers.

 _The Story_